sair-lab/AirLine/README.md

 3. run Airline_demo.py in any way you want.

 youtube [demo video](https://youtu.be/EKDx3Z9qYUQ)

-note: This code may have issue running on MacOS given dependency of dll libraries

 # AirLine - run testing
 *If you wish to run testing, download [test set](https://drive.google.com/drive/folders/1uprorwuIq8vOKYElQ27MLTw_f8W2sIoW?usp=sharing) and set up the directory which should look like: